 - 15.3 The supervisor requires the insurer to invest in a manner that is appropriate to the nature and duration of its liabilities. - 15.3.1 Assets that are held to cover policyholder liabilities and those covering regulatory capital requirements should be invested in a manner which is appropriate to the nature of the liabilities, as the insurer needs to use the proceeds of its investments to make payments to policyholders and other creditors when due.
-The insurer's investment strategies should take into account the extent to which the cash flows from investments match the liability cash flows in terms of timing, amount and currency, and how this changes in varying conditions.
+The insurer's investment strategies should take into account the extent to which the cash flows from investments match the liability cash flows in terms of timing, amount and currency, and how this

+- changes in varying conditions.
+For example, the insurer should consider how climate-related risks may change conditions for asset-liability management, especially, but not only, when the liabilities have a long duration.
 In this context, the insurer should specifically consider investment guarantees and embedded options that are contained in its insurance policies. - 15.3.2 Insurers are not necessarily required to employ an investment strategy which matches the assets and the liabilities as closely as possible.
 However, to the extent that assets and liabilities are not well matched, movements in financial variables (eg interest rates, market values and exchange rates) may affect the value of the assets and the liabilities differently and result in an adverse economic impact for the insurer. - 15.3.3 As liability cash flows are often uncertain, or there are not always assets with appropriate cash flow characteristics, the insurer is usually not able to adopt a completely matched position.
 Additionally, the insurer may wish to adopt a mismatched position deliberately in an attempt to optimise the return on its business.
-In such circumstances, the

-- supervisor may require the insurer to hold additional technical provisions and/or capital to cover the mismatching risk.
+In such circumstances, the supervisor may require the insurer to hold additional technical provisions and/or capital to cover the mismatching risk.
 The regulatory investment requirements may also constrain an insurer's ability to mismatch its assets and liabilities as the extent of mismatching should not expose policyholders to risks that cannot be effectively managed by the insurer. - 15.3.4 Nevertheless, close matching of assets and liabilities is often possible and should be considered as a potential requirement in the case of unit-linked or universal life policies where there is a direct link between policyholder benefits and investment funds or indices.
 It may not be possible for the mismatching risk to be covered effectively by capital.
 Where the supervisor requires assets to be closely matched to such liabilities, other restrictions on investments may be appropriate to contain the investment fund risk being borne directly by policyholders. - 15.3.5 The insurer should manage conflicts of interest (eg between the insurer's corporate objectives and disclosed insurance policy objectives) to ensure assets are invested appropriately.
 For example, for with-profits liabilities, an insurer should invest appropriately to meet policyholders' reasonable expectations.